badgerlocke/the-cat-dimension/README.md

 # About

-A social media app where users can share pics of cats, gain points, and blast off into the cat dimension
+A social media app where cats can post pictures of themselves, gain points, and blast off into the cat dimension.

 Work in progress!
 Currently building the social media side.
 Todo:
-  Front end:
-  - Improve layout
+  Improve layout
   Comments:
   - Allow editing of comments
   - Allow liking of comments
-  Upvotes:
-  - Track upvotes by user - disallow multiple upvotes, allow unliking
+  Create "admin" accounts
+  - Remove ability of non-admins to post (to keep things clean for demo version) Add leaderboard

   Stretch goals: